tobert/containment/README.md

 None at the moment.
 Once I'm happy with it, I'll publish a gem and update this.

+## Examples

+From the root of this project:

+    sudo ruby -I./lib examples/nsfork_only.rb

 ## Usage

     require 'containment'